 Wellesley College requires all graduating students to vacate their residence halls on Friday, June 5th, 2021

 If you do not apply for OPT, you have a 60-day grace period after your completion of studies date to remain in the U.S. If you do not apply for OPT, you may remain in the United States up to 60 days after your completion date during the grace period to “prepare for departure”, to change to another visa status, or to transfer to another U.S. school.
 Students are not permitted to travel outside the United States and return in F-1 status during the grace period.
 Students are not permitted to work or study during the grace period.

 If you have been admitted to a new school in the U.S., you must contact your International Student & Scholar Adviser to coordinate the transfer of your SEVIS record.
 This request should be made before the end of the 60-day grace period.

 As graduation approaches, you may want to invite your parents to celebrate commencement with you.
 Please reference our handout, Inviting Family Members to Visit the U.S. in order to assist with the visa process.

 Providing your family members with this documentation may improve their chances of obtaining a visa; however, there is no guarantee a visa will be issued.
 The success of their request for a visa lies in their ability to prove that they have no intention of staying permanently in the U.S. and that they have adequate funding available for their stay.

 Create a LinkedIn account and connect with Alumnae

 We strongly encourage students to create a LinkedIn profile and join both the Wellesley LinkedIn Alumnae group and Slater International LinkedIn group.
 These groups will facilitate networking opportunities and allow for direct communication with alums.
-For more information and tips/training around LinkedIn, please visit the CWS website where you will find information regarding LinkedIn best practices and a number of valuable handouts.
+For more information and tips/training around LinkedIn, please visit the Career Education website where you will find information regarding LinkedIn best practices and a number of valuable handouts.